 1) The Music Of My Bones

 Well, it’s more haunted house than music.
 My knees make a grating sound when I get up.
 Normally accompanied by a groan.
 I’m pretty sure I didn’t do that at 18, so this has to be a sign of aging.
 Add to that the clicking in my joints when I’ve been sitting for too long, and the trill of a spinal cord clicking back into place too!
 I’m pretty much a one-woman percussion band!
+This may be a sign that I need to consult with an orthopedics specialist who is an expert in orthopedic care services before it becomes more painful.
 Easier to learn than tennis, pickleball is a paddleball sport popular with people over 60.
 To start playing either pickleball or tennis, you might want read this tennis racket reviews.

 2) Adaptive Household Items